b-shrp/cryptocodes/content/reading.md

 author = "CryptoCodes"
 +++
 # Crypto the Good: Further Reading #
-Here's some links to things I think we should think about and maybe aren't so clear yet.
+Things I think we should think about and maybe aren't so clear yet.

 ## The Links ##